What you need to know

 • Mercaptopurine Maintenance: 0.75–1.5 mg/kg/day

-• ECCO Note: Watch for myelotoxicity, especially in combination therapy.
+• ECCO Note: Watch for myelotoxicity, especially with combination therapy.

 Methotrexate